rishucoding/reproduce_isca23_cpu_DLRM_inference/README.md

 * cd msr-tools
 * sudo bash autogen.sh
 * sudo ./wrmsr -a 0x1a4 15 #disables on all cores
+* sudo ./wrmsr -p 0 0x1a4 15 #disables on core 0

+## Enable hardware prefetching
+Note: by default it is enabled in the CPU.
+However, to ensure, you can check the value of register 0x1a4
+* sudo ./rdmsr -a 0x1a4 #return value 0 means prefetching is enabled, return value 15 means prefetching is disabled.

+To enable prefetching:
 * sudo ./wrmsr -a 0x1a4 0 #enables on all cores
-* sudo ./wrmsr -p 0 0x1a4 15 #disables on core 0
+* sudo ./wrmsr -p 0 0x1a4 0 #enables on core 0

 ## Disable turbo boost and set frequency
 * bash $DLRM_SYSTEM/scripts/set_freq.sh